What Are Seed Oils and Are They Bad for You?

 [See: 13 Best Fish: High in Omega-3s — and Environment-Friendly.]

-Research, however, suggests that linoleic acid and arachidonic acid may have some beneficial effects.
+Research, however, suggests that the linoleic acid and arachidonic acid in seed oils may actually have some beneficial effects.

-In a 2017 study, for example, researchers determined that linoleic acid intake did not have a significant effect on the blood concentration of inflammatory markers.
-Similarly, a 2015 study suggests that linoleic acid does not promote inflammation.
-Furthermore, a 2021 study in the American Heart Association’s journal Cardiology found that linoleic and arachidonic acid are associated with a lower risk for cardiovascular disease and that linoleic acid could play a role in prevention of the disease.
+Studies, including one from 2017 and another from 2015, suggest that linoleic acid does not have a significant effect on blood markers of inflammation or inflammation as a whole.
+Furthermore, a 2021 study in the American Heart Association’s journal Cardiology found that linoleic and arachidonic acid were associated with a lower risk for cardiovascular disease and that linoleic acid could play a role in prevention of the disease.
 A 2022 study even found that linoleic acid could be associated with better physical function in adults over age 70.

 “Linoleic acid is important in supporting healthy blood cholesterol levels,” Farrell explains, adding that in general, omega-6 fatty acids can “help to maintain bone health, improve skin — eczema or psoriasis, for example — and hair health, regulate metabolism and support a healthy reproductive system.”